dacat84/pct-tracker/updates.md

 <div class="update-card">
     <div class="update-date">April 16, 2026</div>
     <div class="update-text">
       Had a great stay at Nitsy's.
 Shower, laundry, dinner and breakfast.
 She's dropping us off back at the trail at ~6:30.
 19mi day ahead, next town is Big Bear.
+Wont hit Big Bear for three days.
 Going to be paying extra attention with stops and stretching of my ankles/legs.
     </div>
   </div>